How to apply

 When to apply

-Applications for entry in October 2017 will be accepted from 1 September 2016 onwards.
-The application deadlines for entry in 2017 will be:
+Applications for entry in October 2018 will be accepted from 1 September 2017 onwards.
+The application deadlines for entry in 2018 will be published at the start of the new admissions cycle.

 Applications for programmes in Classical Languages & Literature will be considered in two "gathered fields".
 Candidates who submit their complete applications by Application Deadline 1 will be notified of the decision on their application around 6-8 weeks earlier than those applying for Application Deadline 2.